-2021 Annual Cash Incentive - Structure, Goals and Payout Decision
+2023 Annual Cash Incentive Program - Structure, Goals and Payout Decision

 Structure.
-Neither Mr. Spencer nor Mr. Novack carried individual goals separate from the Company's corporate objectives for 2021.
-We believe that this aligned their incentive compensation fully with the completion of corporate goals that measure business performance and are intended to drive long term stockholder value.
+Neither Mr. Spencer nor Mr. Novack had individual goals separate from the Company's corporate objectives for 2023.
+We believe that this aligned their incentive compensation fully with the completion of corporate goals that measure business performance and are intended to drive long-term stockholder value.
 For our other NEOs, their annual cash incentive payout is typically based on the achievement of pre-established corporate and individual goals.
 Our Chief Executive Officer typically recommends individual goals for each of the other NEOs, which are aligned with our business strategy and linked with corporate goals, and our Compensation Committee approves these goals.
 The individual goals for the NEOs are in addition to the general responsibilities each officer has for managing his or her respective functional or operational area.
-In early 2021, the Compensation Committee established corporate and, for NEOs other than Messrs.
+In early 2023, the Compensation Committee established corporate and, for NEOs other than Messrs.
 Spencer and Novack, individual goals to align NEO annual cash incentive compensation with respective performance toward these goals.
-For 2021, Ms. MacDonald's and Dr. Janssen's respective annual cash incentive opportunity was based on a weighting of 80% corporate and 20% individual goals.
-Due to Mr. Ostrach's retirement in April 2021, he was not eligible for incentive pay for 2021.
+For 2023, Ms. MacDonald's and Dr. Janssen's respective annual cash incentive opportunity was based on a weighting of 80% corporate and 20% individual goals.

-Our corporate goal set included base goals and stretch goals.
+Our corporate goals included base goals and stretch goals.
 Base goals in the aggregate were set to be appropriately difficult to require substantial effort during the year to help create long-term value and to advance our business in the best interests of stockholders.
-The base goals were designed to represent, if fully achieved, what would be in our view a very successful year for the Company.
-We also provided stretch goals as an additional incentive for over-achievement.
-The stretch goals, if achieved, were intended to provide additive amounts to increase the total bonus opportunity to beyond the base target of 100% to appropriately reward value creation beyond our base target set.
-The base goals and the stretch goals were all set at the same time, in early 2021.
-The maximum possible payout was subject to a cap of 175% of each individual's target bonus, pursuant to the terms of our bonus plan.
-Importantly, we did not make any adjustments to our goals during 2021, due to complications arising from the COVID-19 pandemic, or otherwise.
-All goals, stretch goals included, were set at the same time and were tied to specific performance metrics.
-No purely discretionary bonuses or accelerators were provided as part of the 2021 bonus program.
+The base goals were designed to represent, if fully achieved, what would be, in our view, a very successful year for the Company.
+We also provided stretch goals as an additional incentive toward over-achievement.
+The stretch goals, if achieved, were intended to provide a total bonus opportunity in excess of 100% that rewards total value creation, including achievement and/or exceeding our base objectives.
+The maximum possible payout, based on the achievement of the corporate goals and any applicable individual goals, is subject to a cap of 175% of each individual's target bonus, in accordance with the terms of our bonus plan.
+All goals, stretch goals included, were set at the same time, in early 2023, were tied to specific performance metrics and were not adjusted during the year.
+No purely discretionary bonuses or accelerators were provided as part of the 2023 bonus program at its outset.

-Because we are a fully-integrated biopharmaceutical company with a marketed product and ongoing vaccine development program, our corporate goals were directly aligned with specific strategic objectives with an eye toward matters that management could influence or control.
-We believe that our focus on these goals, and our respective performance in pursuing them, properly aligned management's interests with those of our shareholders and helped to increase shareholder value.

-In February 2022, the Compensation Committee evaluated the accomplishments and performance of the Company against these pre-established corporate goals.
+Because we are a fully integrated biopharmaceutical company with a marketed product and ongoing vaccine development program, our corporate goals were directly aligned with specific strategic objectives incorporating matters that management could influence or control.
+We believe that our focus on these goals, and our respective performance in pursuing them, properly aligned management's interests with those of our stockholders and helped to increase potential stockholder value.
+In February 2024, the Compensation Committee evaluated the accomplishments and performance of the Company against these goals.
 With respect to each of the categories of corporate goals below, the Compensation Committee took into consideration each of the goals identified and the level of completion in making an overall determination of goal achievement for each category.